cilcoberlin/wp-class-blogs/class-blogs/readme.txt

 4. Optionally enable the 'Class Blogging' theme on the 'Appearance -> Themes' page.
 5. Optionally add class-blogging widgets on the 'Appearance -> Widgets' page.

+If you are running WordPress in multisite mode, you will need to perform a network activation of the plugin.
+Furthermore, you will need to make the 'Class Blogging' theme only available on the main blog.

 == Frequently Asked Questions ==

 = Can I use this if I'm not running WordPress in multisite mode? =